Boone Carlyle: Development

 There is some confusion over the spelling of Boone's last name.
-While "Carlyle" appears on Boone's checkbook and grave, "Carlisle" appears on the subtitles for "Hearts and Minds."Cuse, Carlton, Grillo-Marxuach, Javier (writer) & Holcomb, Rod (director), “Hearts and Minds."
-Lost: The Complete First Season, Buena Vista Home Entertainment.
-Episode 13, disc 4.
-Released on September 6, 2005.
+While "Carlyle" appears on Boone's checkbook and grave, "Carlisle" appears on the subtitles for "Hearts and Minds."

 In the original outline of the eleventh episode, Locke was to be accompanied by two guest characters to search for Claire and discover the Hatch.
 In the final product, Boone accompanied Locke, a choice leading to Boone's death.
 While the executive producers have stated Somerhalder took the news of his character's death professionally, Somerhalder has said he found it "pretty devastating."
 Boone's death is notable as the first death of a major character on the series.
 According to executive producers Damon Lindelof and Carlton Cuse, Boone's death made sense from a story perspective to fuel the rivalry between Jack and Locke and lead to the events in the season finale.
 Following Somerhalder's departure from the show, ABC signed him to another one-year contract.
-Somerhalder stated being a part of Lost was "the greatest experience" of "the greatest year of his life."Williamson, Kevin, (April 27, 2005) "Lost Boy: Actor Faces Life After Death on TV Blockbuster," Calgary Sun.
-Retrieved on August 5, 2007.
+Somerhalder stated being a part of Lost was "the greatest experience" of "the greatest year of his life."